Educating Actuaries of the Future

 The other key discussion point of the session was that learning shouldn’t cease when actuaries have completed their exams.
 The world is moving so fast that it is critical for actuaries to read widely and be adaptable.
 We should speak up and try something different in the workplace.
 For example, putting your hand up to substitute in another area when someone is on leave, or taking an opportunity in a different role or different country.
 The further these opportunities are from your current role the better – if you work in risk then try sitting in a sales role for a few weeks!

-Overall, the DIWG and the Institute’s Education Team are focussed on keeping the profession relevant into the future.
+Overall, the DIWG and the Institute’s Education Team are focused on keeping the profession relevant into the future.
 We might not know what an actuarial job will look like in the future.
 However, if we can develop actuaries’ flexibility and judgement, and encourage people with a diverse range of skills and backgrounds into the profession, then we will be well placed to add value in this fast-changing world.

 Thanks to Jan Swinhoe, Lesley Traverso and Mike Callen for their insightful comments in this session, and to Jenny Lyon for facilitating the discussion.